HosseinH24/IEEE118-Bus-PowerGridData/README.md

 - **Phase Angle:** 237 to 354

 This results in a total of 354 features per dataset.
 Labels (from 1 to 70) are included in column 355.

+## Citation

+The data provided in this repository supports the research findings detailed in the following paper:

+Hassani, H., Hallaji, E., Razavi-Far, R. et al. Learning from high-dimensional cyber-physical data streams: a case of large-scale smart grid.
+Int.
+J. Mach.
+Learn. & Cyber.
+(2024). https://doi.org/10.1007/s13042-024-02365-3

+Please cite this paper if you use the data in your research.

 ## License